burtonjb/computer-graphics/README.md

 The primary purpose of this was to learn about graphical methods and learn about modern C, though I'm professionally a java programmer, so a lot of the code probably looks like java.

-# TODOs (coding related)
-## Part 2 (Linear algebra)
-* interpolation - for affine transforms - nearest neighbor, linear, bilinear, etc.
-  * I think the steps are: invert the affine xform matrix, use interpolation method + inverted matrix to map new pixel back to old image location.
-* method to "add/subtract" two images from eachother, applying a pixel operation across the two images.

-## Part 3 (shapes)
-* ~~vector graphics - drawing arcs~~
-  * optimized (midpoint) algorithm required
-* draw filled images - shape.h methods
-  * solid and gradient fill
-* sampling - aliasing and antialiasing
-* gradients (linear and radial)

-# TODOs (polishing/productionalizing)
-* clean up readme
-* clean up git history
-* remove unused lua scripts

 # Setup
-You need to install the basic C build tools.
+Basic C build tools are required.

-On Ubuntu the command to run is `sudo apt-get install build-essentials` to download gcc (the C compiler I tested against).
+On Ubuntu the command to run is `sudo apt-get install build-essentials` to download gcc (the C compiler tested against).

 ## Dependencies
 The other dependencies for the project are: